PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_Latest.md

 # Tournament Toggle Configuration - Z + Start

-* Tournament toggle is for removing the chance of miss-inputting either start or D-pad Up (taunt) during gameplay.
+* Tournament Toggle reduces the chance of misinputs of either Start or D-Pad Up (taunt) during gameplay.
-* Press **Z** + **Start** to change modes.
+* Press **Z** + **Start** to switch to the next mode.
+The mode will be shown on the C-Stick.
-* There are 6 different modes from 0-5.
+* There are 6 different modes, ranging from 0 to 5.
-  * Mode 0:  Default, no changes.
+  * Mode 0: Default behavior: both buttons respond immediately.
-  * Mode 1:  D-pad up requires 1.5s hold to activate.
+  * Mode 1: D-Pad Up must be held for 1.5 seconds to activate.
-  * Mode 2:  D-pad up is disabled entirely.
+  * Mode 2: D-Pad Up is disabled entirely.
-  * Mode 3:  Start requires 1.5s hold to activate.
+  * Mode 3: Start must be held for 1.5 seconds to activate.
-  * Mode 4:  D-pad up and start both require 1.5s hold to activate.
+  * Mode 4: Start and D-Pad Up both must be held for 1.5 seconds to activate.
-  * Mode 5:  D-pad Up disabled entirely and start requires 1.5s to activate.
+  * Mode 5: D-Pad Up is disabled entirely and Start must be held for 1.5 seconds to activate.

 # Analog Stick Calibration - AXY+L